-You may have noticed Business Listings in Gainesville, Ga and the North East Georgia area that a Google search result now shows the local map on the right side and the local search listings (aka as Google Places at Google) are part of the organic search results.
+You may have noticed Business Listings in your area that a Google search result now shows the local map on the right side and the local search listings are part of the organic search results.
 If you follow the evolution of local business listings on search engines since 2007 you will find that this local marketing tool is invaluable to any business.

-The disappointing issue is that most businesses have not tapped into this local marketing tool with Google, Bing and Yahoo.
+The disappointing issue is that most businesses have not tapped into this local marketing tool with Google, Bing.
 While the industry is 3 years ahead of businesses, the businesses that are dependent upon the local geography for their revenue are unclear that they can actively manage these listings instead of watching them passively.

 All Businesses Can Take Advantage of Local Businesses